adiIspas/Hootsuite_Backend_API/README.md

 ## Running

-You can run the Docker environment using [docker-compose](https://docs.docker.com/compose/):
+You can run the Docker environment using [docker-compose] (https://docs.docker.com/compose/) in `code` directory:

     $ docker-compose up

 Or start from `run.sh` file.

-If you want to run on local PHP you can go in `code` folder and using:

-    $ php bin\console server:run

 ## Describe Application